dji-sdk/Onboard-SDK-ROS/dji_sdk_dji2mav/README.md

 ```

 #### 4. Use Waypoint Module
-Once waypoint module has been fire up, it is ready to communicate with ground control station.
-All you need to do is keeping the distribution running:
+Once waypoint module has been launched, it is ready to receive command from ground control station and reply automatically.
+All you need to do is keeping the distribution process running(an example of ROS platform):
 ```
 while( ros::ok() ) {
     dji2mav::MavDistributor::getInstance()->distribute();